NotHr/repo-template/README.md

 # Project Name

-Project Description
+Project Description - Here goes the project description.

 ## Live Version

-This page is not yet deployed.
+This page is not yet deployed. - If any live page.

 <!--This page is currently deployed.
 [View the live website.]()-->